-"Veteran-owned small business concern" means a small business concern --
+"Veteran-owned small business concern" means a small business concern-

-- (1) Not less than 51 percent of which is owned by one or more veterans (as defined at 38 U.S.C.
+- Not less than 51 percent of which is owned by one or more veterans (as defined at 38 U.S.C.
 101(2)) or, in the case of any publicly owned business, not less than 51 percent of the stock of which is owned by one or more veterans; and - (2) The management and daily business operations of which are controlled by one or more veterans.

-"Women-owned small business concern" means a small business concern --
+"Women-owned small business concern" means a small business concern-

-- (1) That is at least 51 percent owned by one or more women, or, in the case of any publicly owned business, at least 51 percent of the stock of which is owned by one or more women; and - (2) Whose management and daily business operations are controlled by one or more women. - (d) Contractors acting in good faith may rely on written representations by their subcontractors regarding their status as a small business concern, a veteranowned small business concern, a service-disabled veteran-owned small business concern, a HUBZone small business concern, a small disadvantaged business concern, or a women-owned small business concern.
+- (1) That is at least 51 percent owned by one or more women, or, in the case of any publicly owned business, at least 51 percent of the stock of which is owned by one or more women; and - (2) Whose management and daily business operations are controlled by one or more women. - (b) It is the policy of the United States that small business concerns, veteran-owned small business concerns, service-disabled veteran-owned small business concerns, HUBZone small business concerns, small disadvantaged business concerns, and women-owned small business concerns shall have the maximum practicable opportunity to participate in performing contracts let by any Federal agency, including contracts and subcontracts for subsystems, assemblies, components, and related services for major systems.
+It is further the policy of the United States that its prime contractors establish procedures to ensure the timely payment of amounts due pursuant to the terms of their subcontracts with small business concerns, veteran-owned small business concerns, service-disabled veteran-owned small business concerns, and women-owned small business concerns, and women-owned small business concerns.